StevenDixonDev/TinyER/Readme.md

 - [x] redirect function and redirect on * path
 - [x] Regex on routes
 - [x] params and query
-- [ ] set the static directory for public files
+- [x] set the static directory for public files
 - [ ] option requests
+- [x] .all for App implemented
 - [ ] .all for routes implemented
 - [ ] proper error handling